• Skip to primary navigation

 Cedarwood Oil for Skin Conditions

 This one comes back to inflammation.
-A lot of skin conditions such as eczema and acne are directly linked to inflammation.
-When it comes to treating your skin, there is no one size fits all.
-The best way to go about it is always to start with small amounts and in a small area.
+Many skin conditions, such as eczema and acne, are directly linked to inflammation.
+When treating your skin, there is no one size fits all.
+The best way to do it is always to start with small amounts and in a small area.

-This could be adding a drop of cedarwood oil to whatever cream you are using on your face.
-As you see the results you can then increase or reduce the amount used, as well as the frequency of use.
+This could add a drop of cedarwood oil to whatever cream you use on your face.
+As you see the results, you can then increase or reduce the amount and frequency of use.
 If in doubt, speak to your dermatologist.

 Cedarwood Essential Oil for Sleep